Deaf education: Great Britain

 Britain's first free school for deaf pupils, the London Asylum for the Deaf and Dumb, was set up in 1792 by three men: Henry Thornton, MP, abolitionist, and reformer; Rev John Townsend, educator and Independent minister; and Henry Cox Mason, rector of Bermondsey.

 Braidwood's nephew Joseph Watson offered himself as tutor, and eventually became headmaster; he wrote On the Education of the Deaf and Dumb (1809).
-The institute's name and location changed more than once, and for most of the nineteenth century it occupied a purpose-built boarding school on the Old Kent Road, Southwark in Inner London; it moved to the seaside at Margate, where it was known as The Royal School for Deaf Children Margate, finally closing in 2015.
+The institute's name and location changed more than once, and for most of the nineteenth century it occupied a purpose-built boarding school on the Old Kent Road, Southwark in Inner London; it moved to the seaside at Margate, where it was known as the Royal School for Deaf Children Margate, finally closing in 2015.

-The Elementary Education (Blind and Deaf Children) Act of 1893 set the compulsory age for the admission of deaf children in boarding schools at seven years, and the leaving age at sixteen.
+The Elementary Education (Blind and Deaf Children) Act 1893 set the compulsory age for the admission of deaf children in boarding schools at seven years, and the leaving age at sixteen.
 This was at odds with the compulsory age of admission for both hearing and blind children at five years old, and a school leaving age of fourteen for hearing children.
 In 1937, a new law lowered the age of admission of children attending schools for the deaf from seven years to five years.

 In the mid-1960s the Inner London Education Authority set up two primary schools for deaf children, Frank Barnes School in North London and Grove House School in South London.
 They also opened Oak Lodge Secondary School in Wandsworth, South London, which was one of a few state boarding schools.

 British Sign Language was recognised in 2003.